Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 Common Renewal Problems and How to Fix Them

-Several issues frequently cause renewal failures.
-Identifying and resolving them promptly prevents certificate expiration.
+Several issues frequently cause renewal failures on Ubuntu servers.
+Identifying and resolving them promptly prevents certificate expiration and the security warnings that follow.

 Port 80 Is Blocked

 Let's Encrypt uses the ACME HTTP-01 challenge for domain verification.
 This requires port 80 to be accessible from the internet.
-If a firewall blocks it or a reverse proxy intercepts traffic before it reaches Certbot, renewal fails.
+If a firewall blocks it or a reverse proxy intercepts traffic before it reaches Certbot, renewal fails silently or with a connection error.

 Check your firewall rules to ensure port 80 is open.